-The main benefit is that the person performing the hysteroscopy can view the inside of the womb and take samples without the need for you to have a general anaesthetic.
+The main benefit is that the person performing the hysteroscopy can view the inside of the womb and take biopsies without the need for you to have a general anaesthetic.
 This means you can return to your normal daily life more quickly.
 If polyps are present, hysteroscopy allows us to look directly at the polyp and sometimes this can be removed at the same time.
-However, it is more likely that the polyp will be removed in our Ambulatory outpatient clinics.